-Through December 2010, the University was a party to a revenue sharing arrangement (the Collaboration Agreement) with Mind Streams, L.L.C.
-(Mind Streams), a related party.
-This contract was terminated in 2010 and the University entered into a new Collaboration Agreement with Mind Streams in the third quarter of 2011, under which the University, in accordance with applicable Department of Education guidance, pays a percentage of net revenue that it receives from applicants recruited by Mind Streams that matriculate at the University.
+The University is a party to a revenue sharing arrangement (the Collaboration Agreement) with Mind Streams L.L.C.
+(Mind Streams), a related party, under which the University, in accordance with applicable Department of Education guidance, pays a percentage of net revenue that it receives from applicants recruited by Mind Streams that matriculate at the University.
+The University terminated the agreement in 2014 and the University is not accepting any new applicants recruited by Mind Streams.
 The expenses incurred in conjunction with the Collaboration Agreement are included in admissions advisory and related expenses on our Consolidated Income Statement.
-In 2010, the University entered into an agreement with Lifetime Learning, a related party, under which the University purchases leads on prospective students.
-The expenses incurred in connection with Lifetime Learning are included in advertising expenses on our Consolidated Income Statement.